learn-co-curriculum/dsc-correlation-covariance/README.md

 - $\mu $ is the mean of the data points
 - $n$ is the total number of data points

-**Example**: let's consider the monthly ice cream sales for a small ice cream vendor in NYC (January-May):
+**Example**: Let's consider the monthly ice cream sales for a small ice cream vendor in NYC (January-May):

 | Month   |   Amount  |
 |----------|-----|